kaileeagray/kg_cal/notes.md

 + use ajax with inline forms
 + easier editing of exact times
 + edit length of multi day events
++ drag and drop does not update event on right and vise versa
++ create repeating events -- use date-range-picker from driftingruby?
++ multi day events auto move to first day of event -- fix so that view goes to day in which event was clicked
++ enhance mobile view -- bootstrap helped, but need to long press to create events

 ### DONE!
++ add + or something to more easily add. maybe change add event so user could also click another link to create event in addition to inline event
++ focus on 30 min length appointments only to streamline
 + (ok) check on ability to create overlapping appointments
 + (x) revert rails changes and simplify
 + improve js readability -- model after tictactoe org visually separate js code